-- 121. Regarding research and education, climate change impacts on the urban environment are not sufficiently presented in the urban planning curriculum, thus reflecting the overall limited academic and professional capacity for promotion of issues of CCA.
-There are, therefore, considerable needs for further capacity building and increasing understanding and awareness of CCA through public engagement, communication access, and education. - 122.
-Key knowledge gaps on CCA in the urban environment in Bulgaria are identified across a number of subjects including gaps in methodologies, information, financial analysis (cost of damage and cost-benefit analysis [CBA] of actions), implementation, and governance.
-Generating knowledge and information at the local level will require additional data collection and research and longer-term observations.
+120. Regarding research and education, climate change impacts on the urban environment are not sufficiently presented in the urban planning curriculum, thus reflecting the overall limited academic and professional capacity for promotion of issues of CCA.
+There are, therefore, considerable needs for further capacity building and increasing understanding and awareness of CCA through public engagement, communication access, and education.

+121. Key knowledge gaps on CCA in the urban environment in Bulgaria are identified across a number of subjects including gaps in: methodologies, information, financial analysis (cost of damage and CBA of actions), implementation and governance.
+Generating knowledge and information at the local level will require additional data collection and research and longerterm observations.
 The most important challenge for Bulgaria is seen in the sector report as information exchange and knowledge communication if the required synergy in climate change mitigation and adaptation is to be achieved.

-- 123. Public awareness on climate change in the context of water is mainly limited to experience of and media information on flood events.
-Due to the significant impacts of recent floods in terms of human victims and damage costs, there is a broad social consensus regarding the urgent necessity of defining and implementing DRM measures, mainly relating to the water sector. - 124.
-At the policy level, in line with the requirements of the Water Framework Directive (WFD) and the Floods Directive, public participation procedures were carried out in the preparation of the Bulgarian River Basin Management Plans (RBMPs) and Flood Risk Management Plans (FRMPs).
-These two strategic planning documents are targeted to a wide range of stakeholders-society, business (industries and other water users), and municipalities, through information and consultation activities and active participation.
+122. Public awareness on climate change in the context of water is mainly limited to experience of and media information on flood events.
+Due to the significant impacts of recent floods in terms of human victims and damage costs there is a broad social consensus regarding the urgent necessity of defining and implementing disaster risk management measures, mainly relating to the water sector.

+123. At policy level, in line with the requirements of the WFD and the Floods Directive, public participation procedures were carried out in the preparation of the Bulgarian RBMPs and FRMPs.
+These two strategic planning documents are targeted to a wide range of stakeholders - society, business (industries and other water users), and municipalities, via information and consultation activities and active participation.